blepa/scratchpad/english/mark_tutor/20191205_e953_three_sides_of_a_car_loan.md

 Rick Ricart, like his father before him and his father before him, runs Ricart Automotive, founded in the 1950s near Columbus Ohio.
 And as a third-generation car salesman, Rick talks in this great, old-timey car lot jargon - Ph.
 D, for example, but also towers.

-VARATHAN: That's where the sales directors sit, thinking about credit scores and loan approvals...
+VARATHAN: That's where the sales directors sit, thinking about `credit score`s and `loan approvals`...

 MALONE: ...What kind of car a customer will actually be able to buy.
-And while the salesmen are on the lot with customers, sales directors are running numbers up in their ivory towers.
+And while the salesmen are on the lot with customers, sales directors are running numbers up in their **`ivory towers`**.

 RICART: They don't sit above everyone else anymore and look down.